The cost of flat-rate agri-environmental measures

 EU expenditure on Agriculture and Rural Development makes up a high share of total EU expenditure.
 The share was – according to official information – 41 per cent of total EU expenditure in 2011 and amounted to €55.269 billion.
 The position ‘Direct Payments’ was the most important budget outlay during the present Financial Framework with €39.771 billion in 2011; it made up a share of 72 per cent of the total expenditure on Agriculture and Rural Development.

-This budget item came into existence in 1993 as the Council of Agricultural Ministers had decided in 1992 to reduce the intervention prices for grain by about 33 per cent and to also reduce the support price for oilseeds.… Read the rest
+This budget item came into existence in 1993 as the Council of Agricultural Ministers had decided in 1992 to reduce the intervention prices for grain by about 33 per cent and to also reduce the support price for oilseeds.
+It was a widely held agreement in 1992 that farmers should be fully compensated for the income loss incurred from the price cut.
+This item grew over time as institutional prices for other agricultural products had to be reduced due to international pressure.… Read the rest

 Who cares about capping?